cooklang/cooklang-org/content/app/faq.md

 >}}

 {{< detail-tag
-    "How to add pictures?"
+    "How do I add pictures to my recipes?"
-    `You can add images to your recipe by including a supported image file (.png,.jpg) matching the name of the recipe recipe in the same directory.
+    `You can add images to your recipe by including a supported image file (.png or .jpg) matching the name of the recipe recipe in the same directory.

     Baked Potato.cook
     Baked Potato.jpg